prashanthi-r/traindy/analysis_deliverable/tech_report/README.md

 # Tech Report
 This is where you can type out your tech report.

+We have answered only the questions in the handout as suggested by our mentor TA.

 ### A defined hypothesis or prediction task, with clearly stated metrics for success.

 A defined hypothesis or prediction task, with clearly stated metrics for success.